hapax/hapax.github.io/assets/form.md

 neutrons exist.
 The rest can be eliminated as unnecessary ontological baggage.
-This is called *eliminative reductionism*.
+This view is called *eliminative reductionism*.
 It is a hardcore philosophy which does not believe in shoes.

 There is a gentler, less silly form of reductionism which grants the